 6. Silhouettes

 Outlining key silhouettes is essential for conveying the shapes and forms that will define the collection.
+The shape of the silhouettes plays a crucial role in defining the overall look and feel of the collection, influencing how the design concept is perceived.
 Sketches or images of these silhouettes give a sense of the structural elements and overall design direction.
 Including silhouettes helps in visualizing the fit and flow of garments, contributing to a more comprehensive and detailed mood board.

 7. Concept Words

 Keywords or phrases that encapsulate the theme and direction of the project provide a verbal anchor for the visual elements.
 These concept words help articulate the core ideas and emotions behind the collection, offering a concise summary that complements the visual storytelling.
-Including these words ensures that the mood board not only speaks through images but also through well-chosen language that highlights the intended message and aesthetic.
+Well-chosen concept words can highlight the key themes and emotions of the collection, ensuring that the mood board not only speaks through images but also through well-chosen language that highlights the intended message and aesthetic.

 Steps to Create a Professional Fashion Mood Board